jsforce/jsforce-website/src/documents/blog/posts/20140115-jsforce-repl-tips.html.md

 date: 2015-01-15
 ---

 If you are already using JSforce, you may be aware of its REPL.
-If not, you are definitely losing time in learning APIs.
+If not, you are definitely spending time and spending in learning APIs.

 JSforce REPL is an extension of Node.js REPL (Read-Eval-Print Loop), which enables you to try and execute Salesforce APIs (REST, Bulk, Chatter, Metadata, and so on) in interactive manner.

 I recently noticed that people are not fully utilizing features in the REPL.
 Here I would like to pick up some tips in JSforce REPL which I really think very useful.

 ### 1. Use ".authorize" Command to Create Persisting Connection

-When you are connectiong to Salesforce in JSforce, you may be using `.connect` command with username/password.
+When you are connecting to Salesforce in JSforce, you may be using `.connect` command with username/password.

 ```
 $ jsforce